Verryx-02/RAM-USB/README.md

 ## Project Structure

-R.A.M.-U.S.B. implements a **distributed zero-trust architecture** with several microservices.
+RAM-USB implements a **distributed zero-trust architecture** with several microservices.
 Each component has specific security responsibilities in the authentication and storage pipeline.

 ```